How to Install Perl on Ubuntu 24.04, 22.04 or 20.04

 Note: The version used here serves as an example.
 Always refer to the official website to download the latest version of Perl source code.

-Extract Perl Source Code From Archive
+Extract Perl Source Code From the Archive

 Having successfully downloaded the source code, the subsequent step involves extracting the tarball.
 Execute the command below to unpack the source code: